Etiti27/python_habit_tracking/README.md

    GET /weekly_habit - Display weekly habits
    POST /add_weekly_habit - Add a new weekly habit POST /checkoff - Mark a habit as completed

+6. **to run test suite**
+   in the project directory, run the command python3 test_script.py